kushinm/color_cat_proto/README.md

 # color_cat_proto

-We are interested in studying the effect of color categories on forming color-concept associations
+We are interested in studying the effect of color categories on forming color-concept associations.